Jan 13th 2023

 You feel the phantom itching of your skin.

-Lindsay Gallant currently lives in Barrie, Ontario, Canada with her family.
+Lindsay McDonald currently lives in Barrie, Ontario, Canada with her family.
 Her work has been published in Flash Fiction Magazine, Clove Literary, and Blank Spaces.

 more stories here